Start Submission

 Reporting of reciprocal relationships amongst survey respondents (number of respondents and percentage of column total in brackets).

 The Australian citizen science practitioner network has operated primarily as a virtual network, with two national opportunities to meet amongst other occasional meetings.
 Practitioners who attended at least one face-to-face citizen science–related meeting were more connected than those who did not, and attendance resulted in multiple new connections (Supplemental Table 12, Appendix 4: Survey Results).
 For example, practitioners who attended the first national meeting made, on average, 4.4 new connections; those who attended the second national meeting averaged 7.2 new connections; and those who attended other citizen science events averaged 3.6 new connections.
 A total of 296 new connections (41% of all connections) were made at the second national meeting, meaning it had a disproportionately large effect on practitioners gaining new network connections.
 This may be due to the large number of new people available to meet.
 Perhaps surprisingly, regular work is also a source of connections for citizen science practitioners, even where regular work is not directly related to citizen science.
 More than three quarters of respondents (76%) made connections to other practitioners as part of their regular work, responsible for 36% of connections (260 out of a total of 723), with, on average, practitioners making 4.6 connections this way.
-This may not be completely surprising given that, at the time of the survey, most members of the Australian citizen science network were employed within natural sciences, a trend that is evident across the globe (Pecl et al. 2015; Geoghegan et al. 2016; Tancoigne 2017).
+This may not be completely surprising given that, at the time of the survey, most members of the Australian citizen science network were employed within natural sciences, a trend that is evident across the globe (; ; ).

 Practitioners who attended at least one face-to-face citizen science–related meeting were more likely to see benefits and opportunities for knowledge exchange and production, and less likely to see barriers to participating in the network.
 In particular, respondents reported that new professional relationships, formed through participating in the citizen science network, frequently developed into research or project collaborations and fostered an exchange of knowledge on citizen science practice.
 Benefits to the practice of citizen science included developing common methods and approaches for project delivery, for monitoring and evaluation, and for group management.
 Interacting with other practitioners is fundamentally a learning exercise.
 One respondent said, “I think it’s really important to have contact with a community of practice to hear about what worked and what didn’t.
 It’s a more efficient way of working and helps formulate ideas and approaches.”
 Comments from practitioners reflect a fruitful engagement amongst practitioners and citizen science participants, providing them with hope and a sense of purpose.
 Respondents advocate the worth of the network, reflected in comments such as, “I like that interacting with others in the field allows me to learn from other ways of doing things, including engaging citizens in meaningful science and finding ways to include science in the lives of those who do not have it.”
 Inspirationally, other respondents suggested that the community of practice was the first step in building capacity world-wide for citizen science.